 The Marketplace is a central repository for Bixby's capsules.

-You submit your capsules to the Marketplace for review, and approved capsules can then be added by Bixby users:
+You submit your capsules to the Marketplace for review, and approved capsules can then be added by Bixby users.
+You can see the difference between the capsule's information page in the table below:

 |Newly Approved Capsule on Marketplace||Capsule Added by User|